 6. Stay Current

-Remaining relevant requires that you stay up-to-date on the latest trends within your industry.
-RSS feeds, bookmarking sites and apps such as Feedly that work with your content reader of choice allow for quick browsing and sharing.
+RSS feeds, bookmarking sites and apps such as Feedly will allow for quick browsing and sharing.

 7. Always Capitalize

-A smart social media marketer creates opportunity through meaningful conversation.
 They also know how and when to capitalize on that opportunity.
 They are quick to act and don’t spend an inordinate amount of time agonizing over the decision.

-They are clear, precise and swift in their willingness to constantly evolve and push beyond any self-imposed boundaries.
+They are clear, precise and swift to evolve and push beyond any self-imposed boundaries.
 They keep their eyes and mind open and are willing to let go of any fear holding them back.
-They know that the sooner they engage and step into the conversation, the quicker they will feel connected to the very community they are working to create.

 Hi Rebekah,